reef-technologies/handbook/training.md

  - https://dzone.com/articles/understanding-recursive-queries-in-postgres - recursive queries in postgres (to find the topmost parent, for example);
  - https://txt.black/~jack/cloud.txt - an opinion about cloud performance (or the lack thereof) and alternative solutions;
  - https://chrisshort.net/the-aws-bill-heard-around-the-world/ - scary story about S3 and Cloudflare CDN that shows a couple interesting things;
+ - https://www.citusdata.com/blog/2016/03/30/five-ways-to-paginate/ - Five ways to paginate in Postgres, from the basic to the exotic;

 ### all python developers